iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted150003/report.md

 > I tested positive and the app wouldn't let me notify people.
 It turns out the app needs a code, given by Washington State department of health employees when they call you for a phone survey/interview.
 I received positive test results on Sunday 1/17 and received a phone call follow up on Tuesday 1/19.
 I brought up the code and was given it, but that was only after the entire call was completed with no mention of the code or app.
 If I hadn't brought it up it would not have come up otherwise.<br> :date: __2021-01-20 20:54:20__

 > People need to know where to get a code from if they have tested positive.
 There's more information that needs to be put on here for the people.
 I didn't say it was me!<br> :date: __2021-01-19 05:03:48__

-> Okay in theory, does not work whatsoever in reality.
-I've been a covid tester numerous times and a first responder around confirmed covid positive patients.
-The app never alerted once while I've had it on my phone the last several months.
-Bluetooth and GPS is always on.
-Battery saver always off.<br> :date: __2021-01-17 18:34:51__

-> Typical government, very poor quality<br> :date: __2021-01-15 23:53:41__